 The building principal/designee shall use reasonable discretion in interpreting and implementing the provisions of this policy.
 If a conflict arises in the interpretation of this policy, the interpretation of the building principal/designee shall be final.
 Principals, administrators, and teachers shall use reasonable discretion in enforcing this policy.

 Enforcement of Dress Code (District Policy 3260)

 Teachers and administrators may deny class entrance to students dressed or otherwise adorned inappropriately until arrangements may be made for their proper attire.
-All time missed from Enforcement of Dress Code (District Policy 3260) (continued)
+All time missed from

+classes for failure to adhere to this policy will be deemed unexcused absences.
+Parents or guardians will be notified each time a student is asked to leave school because of inappropriate attire.
 Students who are insubordinate or refuse to change the improper attire, or who repeat dress code violations shall be subject to disciplinary action up to and including suspension or expulsion, depending on all the facts and circumstances, for violating the standards of student conduct.

 In order to allow appropriate attire for a particular educational or school activity, the building principal/designee has the authority to grant temporary exceptions to specific provisions of this policy and related regulations.
 An example of such an exception might be where a specially scheduled school event required a group of students to dress unusually on a particular day.